-As a christian university, Joseph Ayo Babalola University is determined to uphold purity and good conduct, has put in place a dress code that all students must comply with.
-Students are expected to dress formally between 8.00 a.m and 5.00 p.m on campus.
+As a Christian university, Joseph Ayo Babalola University is determined to uphold purity and good conduct and has put in place a dress code that all students must comply with.
+Students are expected to dress formally between 8.00 a.m. and 5.00 p.m. on campus.

 1. Every student shall desire decency in dressing and appearance that presents the image of a cultured and educated person.

 2. Moderation in dressing is a sign of a good Christian upbringing.
 Extravagance in dressing is outward evidence of vanity.
 It is capable of leading youth astray especially when parents are unable to afford them.
 The insatiable love of extravagant and flamboyant attire, which cannot be supported would lead male students to stealing as well as encourage gangsterism.
 Female students can be lured into prostitution and even steal.

 3. The Bible enjoins Christians to avoid ostentatious and extravagant dressing.
 Joseph Ayo Babalola University students should therefore focus more on internal and eternal adornment of purity and love beyond outward extravagant adornment.

 4. Dressing to the place of worship for both male and female students must be formal whether they are native or European attire.

 1. Skirts must be long enough to cover the knees while seating or standing.
 If the skirt is slit, the slit must not go above the knees.